benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 These antidotes address undesirable mental states and should be used when that state is noticed.

-Heavily inspired by Thich Nhat Hanh
+Heavily inspired by Thich Nhat Hanh and Buddhism in general

 (This document is a draft)